cloudflare/cloudflare-docs-engine/src/content/tutorials/authorize-users-with-auth0/index.md

 <Aside header="Workers Bundled plan required">

-This tutorials requires Workers KV which is only available to users with [a paid Workers plan](/platform/pricing).
+This tutorial requires Workers KV which is only available to users with [a paid Workers plan](/platform/pricing).

 </Aside>